niruc100/classify_claims/README.md

 - The other non-englisch claims were translated into englisch using google-translate to account for the underrepresented "OTHER" and "TRUE" claims.

+- Update: The new claims dataset `raw_claims_new.csv` are stored into `preprocessed_claims_new.csv` and later used as main starting point for the model MVPs.

 ## 4. Augmented data

 Before augmenting the data, ensure that `preprocessed_claims.csv` is located in the `data` folder.
 If this is not the case run `data_preprocessing.ipynb`.
 To obtain the augmented data, run `data_augmentation.ipynb`.
 Finally, the augmented data is saved to the `data` folder as `augmented_claims.csv`.

 **Notes**:
 - For convenience, we uploaded the augmented data already into the `data` folder (since augmenting the data will take ~6h)

-- This augmented data is from the 20K claims of the first version, there is currently no augmented data for the 40K "new" claims from after a query update!
+## 5. Data Exploration

+There is a small data exploration notebook called `data_exploration.ipynb` which explores some basic statistics of the queried claims.

-## 5. Train Model
+## 6. Train Model

-Before training the model, ensure that `preprocessed_claims.csv` is located in the `data` folder.
+Before training the model, ensure that `augmented_claims.csv` is located in the `data` folder.
 By running `train_model.py` you can retrain the current best model on the loaded data which is saved to the `data` folder as `vectorizer_v1.pkl` and `model_v1.pkl`.

 **Notes**:
 - For convenience, we uploaded the trained model and vectorizer already into the `data` folder, however, retraining is fast.
-- The performance is similar (bad) when using `augmented_claims.csv` as training data.
+- The performance is similar (bad) when using `preprocessed_claims.csv` as training data.

+## 7. Models

+There are five model MVPs in total.
+Each of the MVPs contain at least one classifier that is able able to beat the majority baseline on the test set with a significant margin.
+We considered the following architectures:

+* I: TFIDF + sklearn classifier
+* II: Dense embeddings (Doc2vec, fasttext, pre-trained glove) + sklearn classifier or + Cosine KNN clf (costum)
+* III: Dense costum Sentiment-Emotion-Syntax feature embedding + sklearn classifier
+* IV: Costum Word profile classifier
+* V: Combined features aus I-V + sklearn classifier + word profile classifier

-## 6. Evaluation
+## 8. Evaluation

 Before evaluating the model, ensure that `vectorizer_v1.pkl` and `model_v1.pkl` as well as `raw_test_claims.csv` are located in the `data` folder.
 The `.pkl` files can be obtained by running `train_model.py` while the test data is obtained by running `data_import.ipynb`.
 Finally, run `eval_model.py` to load the test data and the model and to obtain the predictions as `predictions.csv` in the  `output_data` folder.